-“The trend of judicial opinion, in our view, is that Stare Decisis is not a dogmatic rule allergic to logic and reason; it is a flexible principle of law operating in the province of precedents providing room to collaborate with the demands of changing times dictated by social needs, state policy and judicial conscience.”
+“The trend of judicial opinion, in our view, is, Stare Decisis is not a dogmatic rule allergic to logic and reason; it is a flexible principle of law operating in the province of precedents providing room to collaborate with the demands of changing times dictated by social needs, State policy and judicial conscience.”

 – Hon’ble Chief Justice of India, Hon’ble Justice R.C.
 Lahoti, Mirzapur Moti, (2005) 8 SCC 534.

 Also see, Sri Jagannath Temple v.
 Siddha Math, [Civil Appeal No. 7729 of 2009] decided on 16.12.2015.